xswordsx/goaubg/README.md

 # AUBG - Intro to Go!

-Code samples for the "Introduction to Go" lecture at AUBG IT Week 2021
+Code samples for the **Introduction to Go** lecture at AUBG IT Week 2021

-## Reading through the source
+## Running the examples

-The code is versioned per code snippet.
+All examples can be run from the root of the repository:

+    $ go run ./path/to/file